d-michail/python-jgrapht/docs/tutorial.rst

 Edge Set
 --------

-Edges can be iterated using the set returned by :py:meth:`.Graph.edges`,
+Edges can be iterated using the set returned by :py:attr:`.Graph.edges`,

 .. nbplot::